dancasey-ie/django_soil_lab/README.md

 Full Stack Software Development: Easca Environmental
 =========================================================

-This project was developed as the final project in a diploma in Full Stack Software Development through The Code Institute.
-The web-app developed digitalises processes for a made up envirnonmental science lab, Easca Environmental, offering a variatey of soil testing services.
+This Django project is a combined online shop and lab managment system for an environmental science laboratory, offering a variatey of soil testing services.
-The app was developed with consultation with Southern Scientific, with the intention of adopting the app for digitising their processes, reducing paper work and allowing lab technicians to concentrating on the science.

 The key features of the app are:

-* Customer can 'Order a Sample Kit', they will then receive the kit in the post with a reference number
+* Customer can 'Order a Sample Kit', they will then receive a sample kit in the post with a reference number
 * Customer can 'Submit Sample Details' online
 * Staff can 'Receive Sample' into the lab for testing
 * Staff can 'Upload Results'
 * Customer and Staff can 'View Report' of the sample details and results

-The app is developed using Django framework for efficient developement.
-A Postgres relational database is used for storing data.
+This project was developed as the final project in a diploma in Full Stack Software Development through The Code Institute, with consultation with Soutern Scientific Services.

 UX
 ----